-1.4 This Code of Practice is underpinned by other cognate Codes of Practice and Regulations that deal with specific circumstances that may occur during the student lifecycle (e.g. Leave of Absence: Academic Integrity: Extenuating Circumstances: Health, Wellbeing & Fitness to Study).
-Postgraduate Research students should refer to the Code of Practice on Supervision and Monitoring Progress of Research Students.
+- 1.4 This Code of Practice is underpinned by other cognate Codes of Practice and Regulations that deal with specific circumstances that may occur during the student lifecycle (e.g. Leave of Absence: Academic Integrity: Extenuating Circumstances: Health, Wellbeing & Fitness to Study).
+Postgraduate Research students should refer to the Code of Practice on Supervision and Monitoring Progress of Research Students. - 1.5 Meetings with Personal Academic Tutors will not take place during the period of a student's study overseas, though students should maintain contact with their Year Abroad Tutor during this time.